Chickenpox (Varicella) and School-Age Children: What Parents Need to Know

-Vaccines are not 100 % effective; chickenpox can occur in vaccinated persons.
+Vaccines are not 100 percent effective; chickenpox can occur in vaccinated persons.
 These persons usually have mild symptoms for a shorter amount of time, with fewer than 50 spots (that rarely contain fluid), and low or no fever.

 Most healthy children and adults recover from chickenpox without additional health problems.
 However the disease can be severe and cause serious complications, even in otherwise healthy individuals.
 Before vaccine was available, 11,000 people were hospitalized nationally each year.
 Possible complications of chickenpox include: